Disclosure and HIV

 Disclosing your HIV status can put a strain on the best of relationships.
 It is important for you to think about when and how to disclose.
 However, keeping the information to yourself for too long is probably not a good idea.
 If you find it difficult to decide when and how to tell your partner, it may be helpful to get some professional counseling.

 It is important to recognize that some partners react to HIV disclosure with anger and even violence.
 This is not your fault.
-If you are worried that your partner may become violent, try the following to reduce the risk of violence:
+If you are worried that your partner may become violent, try the following to reduce the likelihood of violence:

 • Disclose in a semi-public place like a public park with many people around.
 Find a place that is private enough to have a conversation, but public enough to get help if you need it.
 It is important to make sure that you can access a way out of whatever space you choose.
 This may mean making sure the person learning the information is not blocking the exit.

-• Consider disclosing with a third person present, such as a friend or a health care provider
+• Consider disclosing with a third person present, such as a friend or a healthcare provider

 • Meet only in public with the person to whom you are disclosing until you feel safe

-Important: if you are feeling threatened right now, call 911 or the National Domestic Violence hotline in the US at 800-799-SAFE [1-800-799-7233; or 1-800-787-3224 (TTY)].
+Important: if you are feeling threatened right now, call 911 or the National Domestic Violence hotline in the US at 800-799-SAFE [1-800-799-7233; or 1-800-787-3224 (TTY)], or text START to 88788.
 You can also search for a safe space online at Domestic Shelters.
 If you live outside the US, go to the Hot Peach Pages to find help near you.

 Dating